 A DPoE System MUST support all optical monitoring values as specified in [SFF-8472], including monitoring received optical power, transmit power, transmit bias current, internal voltage, and temperature.
-Similarly the DPoE ONU MUST support all optical monitoring values as specified in [SFF-8472], including monitoring received optical power, transmit power, transmit bias current, internal voltage, and temperature.
+Similarly the D-ONU MUST support all optical monitoring values as specified in [SFF-8472], including monitoring received optical power, transmit bias current, internal voltage, and temperature.

-A DPoE System MUST be able to report received optical power on a per logical link basis, as well as reporting received optical power during idle time on the PON upstream.
+A DPoE System MUST be able to report received optical power on a per-logical link basis, as well as reporting received optical power during idle time on the PON upstream.

-5.4 DPoE ONU Optical Power Control
+5.4 D-ONU Optical Power Control

-One possible failure mode for a DPoE ONU is for the laser driver to remain in the enabled state outside of the assigned transmission slot, continually generating light into the PON, interfering with transmissions of other DPoE ONUs in the upstream.
-The DPoE System MUST be able to isolate such failed DPoE ONUs from the PON by disabling their transmitter until the DPoE ONU can be replaced.
-The DPoE System disables a DPoE ONU laser by means of a specialized DPoE OAM message.
-A DPoE ONU MUST support an optical power disable command from the [DPoE-SP-OAMv1.0].
+One possible failure mode for a D-ONU is for the laser driver to remain in the enabled state outside of the assigned transmission slot, continually generating light into the PON, interfering with transmissions of other D-ONUs in the upstream.
+The DPoE System MUST be able to isolate such failed D-ONUs from the PON by disabling their transmitter until the D-ONU can be replaced.
+The DPoE System disables a D-ONU laser by means of a specialized DPoE OAM message.
+A D-ONU MUST support an optical power disable command from the [DPoE-OAMv2.0].

-A DPoE ONU MUST be able to disconnect the power supply from the optical module under software control.
-A DPoE ONU MUST be able to separately control the power supplies to the transmit and receive paths of the optical module.
-A DPoE System MUST be able to send an OAM message to the DPoE ONU to signal optical power shutdown.
-If the DPoE System sends such a message, the DPoE ONU MUST turn off or disconnect the power to the optical module.
-Once the optical module is disconnected, the DPoE System cannot signal the DPoE ONU to turn on the power.
-Therefore, a DPoE ONU that implements such a feature MUST retain this setting when it is rebooted or power-cycled (in non-volatile storage).
-The DPoE ONU MAY remove this setting if it resets by means other than a software reboot or power-cycle (for example a RESET button or similar means).
+A D-ONU MUST be able to disconnect the power supply from the optical module under software control.
+A D-ONU MUST be able to separately control the power supplies to the transmit and receive paths of the optical module.
+A DPoE System MUST be able to send an OAM message to the D-ONU to signal optical power shutdown.
+If the DPoE System sends such a message, the D-ONU MUST turn off or disconnect the power to the optical module.
+Once the optical module is disconnected, the DPoE System cannot signal the D-ONU to turn on the power.
+Therefore, a D-ONU that implements such a feature MUST retain this setting when it is rebooted or power-cycled (in non-volatile storage).
+The D-ONU MAY remove this setting if it is reset by means other than a software reboot or power-cycle (for example, a RESET button or similar means).

-DPoE Bridge ONU that complies with the [SFP MSA] SHOULD be able to disconnect the power supply from the optical module (within the SFP module) under software control.
-A DPoE Bridge ONU that complies with the [SFP MSA] SHOULD be able to separately control the power supplies to the transmit and receive paths of the optical module within the SFP module.
-These requirements apply to the optical module within the DPoE Bridge ONU and do not apply to the SFP module itself, because the transmit and received power pins for the SFP module supply power (in parallel) to both the optical and Layer 2 subsystems within the SFP ONU.
+A B-ONU that complies with the [SFP MSA] SHOULD be able to disconnect the power supply from the optical module (within the SFP module) under software control.
+A B-ONU that complies with the [SFP MSA] SHOULD be able to separately control the power supplies to the transmit and receive paths of the optical module within the SFP module.
+These requirements apply to the optical module within the B-ONU and do not apply to the SFP module itself, because the transmit and received power pins for the SFP module supply power (in parallel) to both the optical and Layer 2 subsystems within the SFP ONU.

-The procedure used to detect malfunctioning DPoE ONUs, and decide whether to disable them or not, is outside the scope of this specification.
-In general, network error statistics are used to detect any transmission problems, and malfunctioning DPoE ONUs are distinguished from working DPoE ONUs by disabling their lasers temporarily.
-Once the specific DPoE ONU has been identified as the source of the problem, it is permanently disabled using the DPoE OAM.
+The procedure used to detect malfunctioning D-ONUs, and the decision whether to disable them or not, is outside the scope of this specification.
+In general, network error statistics are used to detect any transmission problems, and malfunctioning D-ONUs are distinguished from working D-ONUs by disabling their lasers temporarily.
+Once the specific D-ONU has been identified as the source of the problem, it is permanently disabled using the DPoE OAM.

-A DPoE System MUST provide the operator the capability to turn on or off such a rogue DPoE ONU detection function for each PON and for an entire DPoE System.
+A DPoE System MUST provide the operator the capability to turn on or off such a rogue D-ONU detection function for each PON and for an entire DPoE System.

-6 DPOE ONU UNI: "S" INTERFACE
+6 D-ONU UNI "S" INTERFACE